Colorado Congressman Jason Crow Recalls Attack On U.S. Capitol One Year Later: 'Get Out Alive'

 “My biggest fear was that I wouldn’t return to my family,” Crow said.

-“Boebert is a problem, in my view, because her rhetoric is so just spiteful and hateful,” said Crow.
+“Boebert is a problem, in my view, because her rhetoric is so just spiteful and hateful,” Crow said.

 Dismayed by the past and fearful of the future, Crow is ready to take action.
 He plans to announce several steps to help reaffirm America’s commitment to democracy.